biocypher/biochatter/docs/vectorstore-reference.md

 # Vectorstore module

-Here we handle the application of vectorstore services to retrieval augmented generation tasks.
+Here we handle the application of vectorstore services to retrieval-augmented generation tasks by embedding documents.

 ::: biochatter.vectorstore